Landlord insurance: Protect your rental property

 This coverage protects you in case you’re sued.
 You’re covered by landlord liability if a visitor is injured on your property and you’re found legally responsible, or if you cause unintentional damage to another person’s property.

-If something happens to your rental home, we’ll pay to repair or rebuild it.
+If something happens to your rental home, we’ll help pay to repair or rebuild it.
 And, we do the same for detached structures like your garage, garden shed or fence.

 Protect items you own that you keep at your rented home – like landscaping equipment, maintenance equipment and household appliances or furnishings.